-Library Access for Success: Finding Literature for Livestock Research
+Library Access for Success: Finding Literature for Livestock Research.
+Here are free resources for researchers from developing countries.

 In Phase 2 (2020-2025), we will be moving from what we call Capacity 1.0 that focuses on particular types of technical and soft skills, such as lab management, statistical analysis, teaching, communication skills, etc. to Capacity 2.0.
 USAID’s forthcoming approach to local capacity development (LCD) argues that every organization has a system which needs to be appreciated.
 Previous efforts often focused on improving an organization’s ability to manage USAID projects and directives and less on strengthening system capacity.
 Capacity 2.0, then, is a combination of Capacity 1.0 focused on management, governance, strategic planning, monitoring, evaluation and learning, plus collaboration and creating social value through organizational and institutional strengthening.
 Going forward, our focus will be on capabilities of various livestock research organizations (collective ability) and competencies (of individuals within the broader research organization system) and apply LCD systems-wide approaches to engage policy and key decision makers to support and sustain changes in the system.